BharathRam125/CTF-writeups/0xl4ugh-ctf-2024/README.md

 ### 1. **Broken Access Control**

-The application includes a `/gists` route, which should only be accessible to the `admin` user.
+  - The application includes a `/gists` route, which should only be accessible to the `admin` user.

-- **Use of Query Parameters for Authentication:**
-  The authentication check is bypassed using the `prefer` query parameter.
+  - The authentication check is bypassed using the `prefer` query parameter.
 The application doesn't verify whether the user accessing the page is truly the `admin`.
 Instead, it checks if a `username` session variable is present, but this session isn't properly validated.

-  - The query parameter `prefer` determines the theme (`light` or `dark`) for the interface but is also incorrectly used in the authentication check.

-  - The issue can be exploited by manipulating the query parameters to set the username as `admin`.
+  - The query parameter `prefer` determines the theme (`light` or `dark`) for the interface which can be exploited to bypass admin by manipulating the query parameters to set the username as `admin`.

-- **No Session Verification on Sensitive Routes:**
-  The `/gists` route does not properly validate user session before granting access to the content.
+  -The `/gists` route does not properly validate user session when redirect redirect through .
 Anyone with the correct parameters can access the gists without being the admin.

+`?prefer=dark&username=admin&redirect=/gists`
+This will bypass the authentication check and load the gists page as the admin user.
 ---

 ### 2. **Server-Side Template Injection (SSTI)**